shayzogo/phpunit-actions-test/README.md

 ```

 ### --color
-you can add the --color flag for more ux when logging for example
+you can add the --color flag for more ux to the final output
 ```shell
 phpunit tests/ --filter=testComputeOnePlusOne --color
 ```